7, Race Course Road: Name

-The residence was previously known as 7, Race Course Road, which changed to 7, Lok Kalyan Marg, following the renaming of the road on which the house is situated, in September 2016.
+7, Race Course Road was officially renamed to 7, Lok Kalyan Marg in September 2016, when the road on which it is located was also renamed.

 Construction

-The bungalows of the 7 LKM were originally designed by Robert Tor Russell, who was part of British architect Edwin Lutyens’ team, when he was designing New Delhi in the 1920s and 1930s.
+The bungalows of the 7, Race Course Road were originally designed by Robert Tor Russell, who was part of British architect Edwin Lutyens’ team, when he was designing New Delhi in the 1920s and 1930s.